-Snapchat is cool because it really is about being in the moment.
+Snapchat is really is about being in the moment.
 All “snaps,” as they’re called, disappear within 24 hours or once all followers have viewed it.
 What kids are mostly doing, however, is creating Snapstreaks.
 Snapstreaks are when two friends snap at each other for consecutive days.
 These are all video messages, and friends try to keep the streak going for as long as possible, sometimes months.
 Kids and teens love it because it encourages interaction and communication between friends.

 Twitch is a trending platform that’s designed mostly for online gamers.
 It allows users to watch live stream feeds of other gamers while they’re playing.
 With over 9 million active streamers, it’s one of the most popular streaming platforms around.
 Brands like United Masters, a platform for indie musicians, have partnered with Twitch to hold their conferences or other events.
 Esports are also incredibly popular with teens and are now broadcasting over Twitch.

 Pros and cons of social media for kids and teens

 Popular or not, there are good and not so good aspects of social media.
 Let’s walk through the pros and cons that parents should be aware of.